RideWise

 The Bottom Line

 Bad weather and rideshare surge pricing are inseparable.
-The best defenses are advance scheduling, checking both Uber and Lyft before booking via RideWise, and having realistic expectations about wait times during storms.
+The best defenses are advance scheduling, riding during the cheapest times of day, checking both Uber and Lyft before booking via RideWise, and having realistic expectations about wait times during storms.
 When conditions are severe, taxis, transit, or waiting out the weather are worth considering over paying 3x your normal fare.

 Frequently Asked Questions